whatdafox/nestjs-cloud-run-poc/README.md

 ## Conclusion

-Pretty straighforward to build and deploy a container to Cloud Run.
+Pretty straightforward to build and deploy a container to Cloud Run.
 The response time can sometimes be pretty slow, but overall if the container is small and quick to start it should be fine.